 It's a strange feeling to grow up wishing you had different eyes.
 As a beauty-obsessed Asian-American with eyelids that fall somewhere between monolids and double lids, I've seen countless images of models and actresses sporting beautiful eye makeup that I've wanted to re-create.
 The difference between those women and myself were their double eyelids and fully formed creases — two things I do not have.

-For those of you who are unfamiliar with the terms monolid and double lid, I'll explain.
+For those of you who are unfamiliar with the terms monolid, hooded lid and double lid, I'll explain.
 Monolids — or, more technically, "epicanthic folds" — are a type of eye shape in which the lids cover the inner corners of the eyes, creating a "crease-less" effect.
 Those with double lids, on the other hand, have a crease that causes their lids to "double" over itself.
 Traditionally, double eyelids have been the beauty standard in much of the Eastern and Western worlds.
-Well, we at R29 think that's bullshit.
+Well, we're calling bullshit.

 Check 'em out in the following slides.